Dialog Consultant

-Department of Environment, National Solar Schools Program
+Department of Environment/Department of Climate Change and Energy Efficiency, National Solar Schools Program

-May, 2008 - October, 2008 and July, 2009
+May, 2008 - October, 2008 and July, 2009 - September, 2011

 The National Solar Schools Program provides grants for installing energy efficiency equipment in schools.

-Under tight time pressure, I developed the requested MS Access application to track and approve grant applications and to manage the projects.
+Originally, under tight time pressure, I developed the requested MS Access application to track and approve grant applications and to manage the projects.
 The partially completed application went live in the first week of July soon after the start of the program on the 1st of July, 2008.
 From July through to October I continued to develop the application to handle the later parts of the program.
 I then returned in July, 2009 to convert the back end database from MS Access to Oracle, perform some maintenance tasks and add newly required functionality.
-A very satisfied client.

 Responsibilities: